NdoleStudio/httpsms/README.md

 ## Android App

 [The Android App](https://github.com/NdoleStudio/httpsms/releases/latest/download/HttpSms.apk) is a native application built using Kotlin with material design principles.
-This app must be installed on an android phone before you can start sending and receiving SMS messages.
+This app must be installed on an Android phone before you can start sending and receiving SMS messages.

 [<img src=".github/ghbadge.png" alt="Get it on GitHub" height="80">](https://github.com/NdoleStudio/httpsms/releases/)